 - 3. Click a peptide to show the spectrum annotation. - 4.
 Hold the mouse over an amino acid to show the supporting fragment ion peaks. - 5.
-These options to control the coverage view display. - The "coverage/outline" choice enables the display or the removal of the peptide bars. - The "sequence display option" highlights the coverage map based on either a fasta display or an enzyme display from one of the enzyme options selected during the project setup. - The "de novo tags sharing" specifies the minimum number of consecutive amino acid matches between a de novo only sequence and the protein before it can be displayed as a gray bar. - The "de novo peptides fully matched" checkbox allows a de novo peptide to be displayed if the sequence, regardless of its length, is fully matched to a sequence in the protein. - The "minimum ion intensity" specifies the minimum fragment ion relative intensity in one of the MS/MS spectra before a PTM location is regarded as confident and displayed on top of the protein sequence. - The checkboxes in the PTM list specify which PTMs are "interesting".
+These options to control the coverage view display. - The "coverage/outline" choice enables the display or the removal of the peptide bars. - The "sequence display option" highlights the coverage map based on either a fasta display or an enzyme display from one of the enzyme options selected during the project setup. - The "de novo tags sharing" specifies the minimum number of consecutive amino acid matches between a de novo only sequence and the protein before it can be displayed as a gray bar. - The "de novo peptides fully matched" checkbox allows a de novo peptide to be displayed if the sequence, regardless of its length, is fully matched to a sequence in the protein. - The "minimum ion intensity" specifies the minimum fragment ion relative intensity in one of the MS/MS spectra before a PTM location is regarded as confident and displayed on top of the protein sequence. - The "minimum AScore" specifies the minimum PTM localization score in one of the MS/MS spectra before a PTM location is regarded as confident and displayed on top of the protein sequence. - The checkboxes in the PTM list specify which PTMs are "interesting".
 Click the colored boxes to change a color.
 Double-click a PTM name to see the PTM detail. - 6.
 The full screen button, the PTM profile button, the peptide mapping button, and the tool box button.